Xiangshan Jingang Temple

 Xiangshan Jingang Temple Introduction

-Located in Dinglan, it is named Elephant Mountain due to its geographical resemblance to an elephant.
-The main deity worshiped here is Guanyin Bodhisattva.
-In China, the veneration of Guanyin Bodhisattva began in the 1st century BC with the introduction of Buddhism, and it spread to Korea and Japan in the mid-7th century.
-The belief in Guanyin Bodhisattva also reached Tibet in the 7th century, primarily in the form of the Four-Armed Guanyin, and the Dalai Lama is considered its incarnation.
-Before the Song Dynasty, Guanyin Bodhisattva was depicted as male; in the "Flower Adornment Sutra," Guanyin is described as a valiant husband, and in the "Sutra of the Sorrowful Sadness," as a good man.
-Later, in response to the wishes of devotees, Guanyin was transformed into a female form to embody maternal love and compassion to save sentient beings.
-[Source: Jinsha Township Office]
+Located in Dinglan, the Xiangshan King Kong Temple is named after Xiangshan, which resembles an elephant in its geographical formation.
+The main deity worshipped here is Guanyin, the Bodhisattva of Compassion.
+In China, the worship of Guanyin began as early as the 1st century BCE with the introduction of Buddhism, and it spread to Korea and Japan in the mid-7th century.
+The Guanyin faith also reached Tibet in the 7th century, primarily in the form of the Four-Armed Guanyin, with the Dalai Lama considered an embodiment of this figure.
+Before the Song Dynasty, Guanyin was depicted as a male figure; in the "Flower Adornment Sutra," Guanyin is described as a valiant husband, and in the "Sad Flower Sutra," referred to as a good man.
+Later, in response to the wishes of the faithful, Guanyin transformed into a female figure, embodying maternal love and compassion to enlighten and save sentient beings.
+[Source: Jinsha Town Office]